Morgan Stanley slashes price target on Harmony Gold Mining Company Limited [HMY] – find out why.

 Sponsored

-Harmony Gold Mining Company Limited represents 610.00 million in outstanding shares, while the company has a total market value of $1.97 billion with the latest information.
-HMY stock price has been found in the range of $3.42 to $3.58.
+The stocks have a year to date performance of -19.71 percent and weekly performance of -6.25 percent.
+The stock has been moved at -8.59 percent over the last six months.
+The stock has performed 7.84 percent around the most recent 30 days and changed -7.04 percent over the most recent 3-months.

-If compared to the average trading volume of 5.13M shares, HMY reached a trading volume of 2783286 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.83M shares, HMY reached to a volume of 3536254 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HMY shares is $2.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HMY stock is a recommendation set at 3.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.